oliviergimenez/GammaGompertzCR/paper/paper.md

 # Summary

-`gg_cr` is an R package (@R) that allows estimating survival in free-ranging animal populations using a Gompertz capture-recapture model with a Gamma frailty to deal with individual heterogeneity (@MarzolinCharmantierGimenez2011, @Missov2013).
+`GammaGompertzCR` is an R package (@R) that allows estimating survival in free-ranging animal populations using a Gompertz capture-recapture model with a Gamma frailty to deal with individual heterogeneity (@MarzolinCharmantierGimenez2011, @Missov2013).
 It uses data cloning in the Bayesian framework to get maximum likelihood parameter estimates (@LeleDennisLutscher2007).
 Data cloning uses multiple copies of the data to produce prior-invariant inferences and a normal distribution centered at the maximum likelihood estimates.
 In addition, this method allows detecting non-identifiable parameters (@LeleNadeemSchmuland2010).
 The latest version of the package is available at 'https://github.com/oliviergimenez/GammaGompertzCR'.

 # References